HISTORY

 When she did her research, she was truly surprised to find out how many children, within her community, were on the free or reduced fee lunch program.
 It broke her heart to think, while her own children were so fortunate, there were so many of her children’s peers were struggling to have a meal on the weekend.

 The Avondale School District was the first school district in Michigan and serves children from Auburn Hills, and parts of Rochester Hills, Troy and Bloomfield Hills.
 The Avondale School District was the first in the United States to provide meals to all their districts at-risk children, striving to achieve the goal that no student in the entire district will be hungry on the weekend.
-Avondale’s initiative is an example to all school districts in Michigan on how we can demonstrate caring about the well-being of all children beyond the classroom.
+Avondale’s initiative is an example to all schools on how we can demonstrate caring about the well-being of all children beyond the classroom.